List of Cars characters: Ned and Zed

 and the number 0 in orange, and Zed is painted white with some green wings and the number 00 also in orange.
-They are twin brothers from New Zealand who try to sabotage the other racers by flying aggressively, allowing Ripslinger to take the win with Ned and Zed finishing second and third.
+They are twin brothers that were born in New Zealand who try to sabotage the other racers by flying aggressively, allowing Ripslinger to take the win with Ned and Zed finishing second and third.
 They were later thwarted by Dusty when Ned hit a rock on his left wing, sending him into a barrel roll and trapping both him and Zed into a narrow gap that only Dusty was able to fly through.

 El Chupacabra

 El Chupacabra (voiced by Carlos Alazraqui) is a Mexican red, white and green Gee Bee Model R with the number 5 in red.
-He is Dusty's good friend and Rochelle's boyfriend.
+He is Dusty's good friend and Rochelle's love interest.

 Echo

 Echo (voiced by Anthony Edwards) is a Boeing F/A-18E Super Hornet from the Jolly Wrenches who he and Bravo rescued Dusty and guided him to land on the USS Dwight D. Flysenhower aircraft carrier.